Last updated on: May 31, 2022

 - To serve as a coordinating agency and informational clearing house for organizations and pharmacists in recognized pharmacy specialties.

-BPS-certified pharmacist specialists are recognized for their advanced level of knowledge, skills, and achievement by many government agencies and educational organizations.
+BPS-certified pharmacist specialists are recognized for their specialized knowledge and skills by many government and regulatory agencies.
 The following are examples of specific benefits that may be realized by BPS-certified pharmacist specialists: